Healthcare News & Stories

 FIND OUT HOW TO CARE FOR A LOVED ONE WITH COVID-19 WHILE KEEPING YOURSELF SAFE.

-There’s no doubt everyone has developed new skills or taken on new responsibilities since the pandemic began.
+Undoubtedly, everyone has developed new skills or taken on new responsibilities since the pandemic began.
 Some parents have become teachers.
 Some people have mastered online grocery shopping.
-Many have done both while also taking on the role as a caregiver for a loved one who has been sick with COVID-19.In fact, according to a recent Health of America report, 55% of current caregivers would not have identified as caregivers before COVID-19.
-And 61% of Americans are worried about having to take care of a friend, neighbor or family member with COVID-19.[1]We understand.
+Many have done both while also taking on the role of a caregiver for a loved one who has been sick with COVID-19.
+In fact, according to a recent Health of America report, 55% of current caregivers would not have identified as caregivers before COVID-19.
+And 61% of Americans are worried about caring for a friend, neighbor or family member with COVID-19.[1]We understand.
 Caring for someone who has COVID-19 comes with many challenges.
-How do you stay healthy while providing care for someone with a highly contagious virus?
+How do you stay healthy while caring for someone with a highly contagious virus?
 Here are some tips to keep in mind.

 Tips to Care for Your Loved One